maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 * REQUESTING
 * SUCCEEDED
 * FAILED
-* RJECTED
+* REJECTED

-A service provider should only be able to access/alter information only on the services Instances it provides.
+A service provider should be able to alter information only on the services Instances it provides.
 MSR administrator users however, are allowed to perform any data modifications.

-### Operation "updateInstanceLedgerStatus" (Optional)
+### Operation "updateInstanceLedgerStatus"
 <!--
     Give an overview of the operation: Include here a textual description of the operation functionality.
 In most situations this will be the same as